connectomicslab/Glioma_Change_Detection_T2w/README.md

 #### and so on for folds 2, 3, 4, and 5 (each time, change the config file accordingly)

 Once pre-training has been run (both for WAD > 0.75, and WAD > 0.95), we can proceed with the actual Optuna hyperparameter search for the TL experiments.
-After running the two pre-training scripts (WAD > 0.75, and WAD > 0.95), four directories will be generated: they will be named
+After running the two pre-training scripts (WAD > 0.75, and WAD > 0.95), 4 directories will be generated: they will be named
  * `pretrain_aad_above_0_75_customVGG_le_1e-05_MM_DD_YYYY`
  * `pretrain_aad_above_0_75_seresnext50_le_1e-05_MM_DD_YYYY`
  * `pretrain_aad_above_0_95_customVGG_le_1e-05_MM_DD_YYYY`